See the three major tourist cities of China with their highlights and no rush thanks to our 8-day, time-smart itinerary.

 International Flight Recommendation

 Hainan Airlines, one of China Highlights strategic cooperators, offers the best-value international flights packages to our customers.
-Book a 7+ days China Tour with us, round trip flights between US/AU and China will only cost from US$450 (tax included) per person.
 Please inquire and get best price.

 Why choose Hainan Airlines: